 Our Mechanical Engineering program is accredited by the Canadian Engineering Accreditation Board (CEAB).

 What You'll Learn

-You will start with learning the fundamental knowledge that serves as the foundation for mechanical engineering.
+You will start by learning the fundamental skills and theory that serve as the foundation for mechanical engineering.

-After first year, you will have the chance to focus in and explore what you are most passionate about –Mechanism Design, Manufacturing Engineering, Instrumentation, Electrical Systems, Fluid Dynamics, Solid Mechanics and CAD (computer-aided design).
+After your first year, you will have the chance to specialize and explore what you are most passionate about –Mechanism Design, Manufacturing Engineering, Instrumentation, Electrical Systems, Fluid Dynamics, Solid Mechanics and CAD (computer-aided design).

-Aside from all the technical know-how, you will pick up some great soft skills – effective communication, project management, law, public policy and leadership.
+Aside from the technical know-how, you will pick up some great soft skills including effective communication, project management, law, public policy and leadership.

 Some Courses You'll Take

 Engineering Graphics and CAD Modelling

 Application of Simulation Tools for Design and Analysis